JarDeVSon/RESTAPI-Robot/README.md

 Install the Following Libraries using the command Line:

-- `python -m pip install robotframework`
-- `python -m pip install robotframework-requests`
-- `python -m pip install robotframework-jsonlibrary`
+- `python -m pip install -r requirements.txt`

 ## Running the tests